 The industry for cross-border payments is fragmented and subject to a swathe of regulations, constraints and requirements depending on the regions and countries involved.
 International merchants must call upon a range of payment service providers to cater for the currencies of each of the markets they operate in.
-Similar challenges apply with SWIFT payments and the difficulties of managing a variety of bank accounts denominated in frequently used currencies.
+Similar challenges apply with Swift payments and the difficulties of managing a variety of bank accounts denominated in frequently used currencies.
 This fragmentation and complexity leads to a lack of transparency, lengthy settlement times, and high transaction costs.

-The SWIFT, Visa, and Mastercard transaction networks date back to the 1970s and were designed for an analogue world where fiat was the only game in town.
+The Swift, Visa, and Mastercard transaction networks date back to the 1970s and were designed for an analogue world where fiat was the only game in town.

-In contrast, using blockchain and cryptocurrencies as a basis for international payments solves these challenges and eradicates this complexity.
+In contrast, using blockchain as a basis for international payments solves these challenges and eradicates this complexity.
 Funds can be transferred almost instantly between digital asset wallets wherever in the world they’re located at low costs without the need to pass through a chain of intermediaries.
 And all on digitally-native infrastructure suited to the internet age.

-In the months and years ahead, crypto-based stablecoins will emerge as the de facto currency for cross-border payments.
+In the months and years ahead, stablecoins will emerge as the de facto currency for cross-border payments.